allcommerce/bc-mooncat-docs/README.md

-# bc-kansha-docs
+# bc-Mooncat-docs
-Documentation for the Kansha BigCommerce Theme by PapaThemes
+Documentation for the Mooncat BigCommerce Theme by PapaThemes